 - Antimicrobial stewardship

 - Emergency medicine

 - HIV/Immunodeficiency clinic

 - Ambulatory Nephrology (includes hemodialysis or peritoneal dialysis/chronic kidney disease clinic)

-- Outpatient oncology
+- Outpatient pharmacy

 Minimum required credentials: BScPhm / PharmD